daveas/cassidy-melhorn/_properties/3-bedroom-2-bath-maryville-bungelow.md

 ---

-1,467 sqft home in City of Maryville with 3 bedrooms and 2 baths.
+1,467 sqft home in Maryville with 3 bedrooms and 2 baths.
 This house is a perfect flip opportunity!
 It could use windows, paint, and new flooring but has a Newer Roof and Newer HVAC unit.
 Home has a huge backyard, screened in porch, and attached 1 car garage.&nbsp;

 * Cash Preferred
 * Call owner/agent Don 865-659-3526